milena-t/PhD_chapter1/data/functional_annot_eval/my_thoughts.md

 - 10 GFs annotated as : protein breakdown (proteolysis)
 - 6 GFs annotated as : detoxification
 - 5 GFs annotated as : uncharacterized
-- 3 GFs annotated as : pheromone sensing
-- 2 GFs annotated as : transmembrane transport (toxin resistance)
-- 2 GFs annotated as : Cuticular protein
-- 2 GFs annotated as : molting and development
-- 2 GFs annotated as : immunity (antimicrobial)

 #### I_luminosus